Cost optimization

 - Contract Terms

 You can use spreadsheets to track this information, yet it is much more efficient if you use SaaS management tools, like Spendbase, for this.
-Make sure to regularly update the inventory to reflect any changes in usage or subscriptions.
+Make sure to regularly update the inventory to reflect any changes in usage or saas expenditures.

 Identify redundant and unused applications

-Once your SaaS inventory is in place, analyze it to identify redundant or underused applications.
+Once your SaaS inventory is in place, analyze it to identify redundant or unnecessary saas applications.
 Redundant tools are those that offer similar or overlapping functionalities, while underused applications are those with licenses that aren’t fully utilized.

 Consider these steps: